StanfordBioinformatics/iris/README.md

 ### About

 How do we show a visual overview of variant annotations, when those annotations can come from anywhere and mean anything?
-And when we don't even know how many annotation sources we're interested in?
+When we don't even know how many annotation sources we're interested in?

 Let's simplify.
 First, we know we want to draw things on a screen.
 That implies 2D space.
 So, let's just consider annotations that can be meaningfully mapped to a y-axis.
 That means we're only looking at ranked or quantitative data.

-Next, what do we do with the x-axis?
-Well, we don't know how many annotations we want to include, and we need room to show them.
-Let's place each annotation's y-axis left to right, side by side.
+Next, we don't know how many annotations we want to include, and we need room to show them.
+We haven't used our x-axis yet, so let's place each annotation's y-axis left to right, side by side.

 Now, we can draw each variant as a line, going from left to right, connecting its corresponding points on each annotation axis.

 This is called <a href="https://en.wikipedia.org/wiki/Parallel_coordinates">parallel coordinates</a>.
-It's good at showing multidimensional data and relationships.
+It's good at showing relationships in multidimensional data.
 We want to try using it to show variant annotations.

 ### Sources
 - D3 Javascript visualization library: https://d3js.org